nexssp/project_react17/README.md

 # Nexss Programmer React17 Project Template

-This is a Nexss Programmer's react17 default template project.
+This is a Nexss Programmer **React** default template project.

+[**React**](https://reactjs.org) is _a JavaScript library for building user interfaces_.

+[**Nexss Programmer**](https://nexss.com) is an _innovative and evolutionary tool_ for anyone who starting their programming career, but also for the professionals.
+Learn about modern languages and also which are not so popular anymore.
+Combine various amazing technologies together much easier.

+## Start Project

 ```sh
 # development